-Candidates in this program are eligible to access child care for their child(ren) providing that the child(ren) is older than 6 months of age.
-This program is intended to complement the DASS Teen Parent program and be a next step in the education process.
 Candidates are integrated into the Adult Day School courses consistent with their personal education plan.
 Summer programs are also available.
 Summer course offerings are determined based on the general needs of the population and are designed to complement LEAP initiatives.

 Courses offered meet or exceed Ministry of Education expectations.
 All staff are qualified teachers, teaching within their subject specialties.
-Accommodations are made for special needs students where possible and available.
+Human rights accomodations are made for students with special education strengths and needs in accordance with the Human Rights, Anti-Discrimination and Anti-Racism Policy and Procedures.